-5G smartphones are going to be taking over in 2019, with many of the biggest names in the business already confirming 5G-ready handsets such as the Samsung Galaxy S10, Huawei P30, and OnePlus 7 are scheduled for launch next year.
+5G smartphones are going to be taking over in 2019, with many of the biggest names in the business already confirming that 5G phones such as the Samsung Galaxy S10, Huawei P30, and OnePlus 7 are scheduled for launch this year.

-Then throw in the fact that Qualcomm's President, Christiano Amon, has confirmed that "every Android vendor is working of 5G right now", and it becomes increasingly clear that by the end of 2019 5G is going to be well and truly here.
+Then throw in the fact that Qualcomm's President, Christiano Amon, has confirmed that "every Android vendor is working of 5G right now", and that 5G was a massive presence at CES 2019, and it becomes increasingly clear that by the end of 2019 5G is going to be well and truly here.

-Indeed, speaking at Qualcomm's Snapdragon Technology Summit in Hawaii in early December 2018, Amon stated that:
+Indeed, speaking at Qualcomm's Snapdragon Technology Summit in Hawaii back in early December 2018, Amon stated that:

 "By the holidays next year, every flagship handset – at least when it comes to those running Google's Android software and using Qualcomm's Snapdragon processor – will tap into 5G."

-Add in some extra leaks and hints to the official confirmations, and it's clear that 2019 is going to be not just a year where 5G technology hits laboratories, but when it will actually arrive in our mobiles... and there are plenty of reasons to get excited.
+Add in some extra leaks and hints to the official confirmations, and it's clear that 2019 is going to be not just a year where 5G technology hits laboratories, but when it will actually arrive in our mobiles.
+We will be carrying round with us amazingly powerful 5G phones... and there are plenty of reasons to get excited!

 Think augmented reality (computer graphics merging with the real world), virtual reality, improved streaming resolutions, holographic displays, enhanced power and next-gen cloud computing – 5G is going to be significant jump forward for phones.